Why did you create the Mass Commanders/ICE Basketball program?

 Players are NOT issued new uniforms every season.
-Uniforms will be replaced as they become to small and/or damaged beyond repair.
+Uniforms will be replaced as they become to outdated, small, and/or damaged.
 Small/damaged uniforms must be turned in at the time when the new uniform is issued.
-Please notify a Director of the Mass Commanders/ICE Basketball program if your child’s jersey/shorts are too small or damaged beyond repair.
+Please notify a Director of the Mass Commanders/ICE Basketball program if your child’s jersey/shorts are too small or damaged.
 The Directors of Mass Commanders/ICE Basketball program are the ONLY parties that can approve uniform replacements.
 New uniform sets will cost $100.

-How many tournaments will the teams play in?
+How many games will the teams play in?

-Each team will play in a minimum of 6 tournaments during the Spring Club season and 4-5 tournaments in the Fall AAU season.
-Any additional tournaments will be paid for by the team parents.
+Each team will play in a minimum of 12+ games during the Spring Club season and 8+ gamess in the Fall AAU season.
+Any additional games will be paid for by the team parents.

 Tournaments will be held in MA, NH, ME, VT, RI, CT, and/or NY.
 Some of our VARSITY, and 10th grade level teams have traveled to VA, NC, NJ, PA, TX, GA, and FL.
 In the future teams will travel to other countries.

-How many games are played in a tournament?
+How many games are played in a weekend?

 A minimum of 2 games will be played per tournament.

-Games are held Friday-Sunday, Saturday-Sunday, and/or 1-day tournaments held on either Saturday or Sunday.
+Games are held Friday-Sunday, Saturday-Sunday, and/or 1-days held on either Saturday or Sunday.